-At HealthBid we have written and reviewed a large number of APMS bids over the last few months.
-With a large number of GPs operating under this type of arrangement, it is vital that primary care organisations understand how to write a great bid to either retain their current contract, or look to expand into a new practice.
+At HealthBid we have plenty of experience in writing and reviewing APMS bids for our clients.
+With a large number of GPs operating under this type of arrangement, it is vital that primary care organisations understand how to write a great bid to either retain their current contract or look to expand into a new practice.
 Here are HealthBid’s three top tips for winning this type of work.

 Before the bid is released – gather key documents that you can be sure you will be asked for.
 These include evidence of your CQC status, your business continuity plan, your accounts and other documents commonly asked for as part of the tender process.
 Identify who will write the bid – including considering outsourcing.
 Make sure that you understand how the commissioner’s portal works.

 Within 1 week of the release – have a meeting to agree how you will deliver the service, with clinicians, managers, and your finance team.
 Make sure that everyone has read and understood what is being asked for.
 Go back to the commissioner with any questions you have.

 No later than 1 week before submission – complete draft one, and have a review team that sits and reads it thoroughly, suggesting amendments.
 Again, this can be outsourced to give an external opinion on your work

 No later than 1 day before submission – upload your final draft, along with attachments.
 Almost all portals allow you to amend at any point before the deadline, so you still have enough time for last-minute changes.
 However, uploading the day before submission means that your bid will not be interrupted by any portal hiccups.

 Commissioners are always looking for interesting ideas, and bids are often won or lost based on the score on innovation questions.
 Be bold – the contract will be for many years, and you don’t want to look like you are standing still.